ceford/cefjdemos-data-jdm-help/articles/en/privacy/privacy-consents.md

     and descending order.
 - **Number to Display**.
 Shows the number of items in a list.
-Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the [Global Configuration](https://docs.joomla.org/Help4.x:Site_Global_Configuration/en#defaultlistlimit "Help4.x:Site Global Configuration/en").
+Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the Global Configuration.

 ## Toolbar

-At the top of the page you will see the toolbar shown in the [Screenshot](#Screenshot) above.
+At the top of the page you will see the toolbar shown in the Screenshot above.
 The functions are:

 - **Invalid Consent.** Activated when an item is selected.
 - **Options.** Opens the Options window where settings such as default parameters can be edited.
 - **Help**.
 Opens this help screen.

-## Related Information

-- [The Privacy Tool Suite](https://docs.joomla.org/J3.x:Privacy/en "J3.x:Privacy/en")